 Nau Bostik, in the La Sagrera neighbourhood, is not as well known but it’s still an awesome example of how Barcelona is converting industrial leftovers into contemporary cultural centres.
 Located in an old glue factory, Nau Bostik hasn’t had much of a makeover.
 It’s edgy and slightly ruinous, covered with art by the best street artists from Barcelona!

 It’s an open space and the idea is that it’s used for social and cultural activities for the neighbourhood.
 But the space is way too cool to use it just for neighbourhood parties.
 That’s why every month there are several recurring events going on that attracts the trendy and young crowd of Barcelona.
-For example the monthly edition of Barcelona Vintage Market, with food trucks, great music and of course lots of vintage clothes!
+For example the Barcelona Vintage Market, with food trucks, great music and of course lots of vintage clothes!

 Eat Street is another popular Barcelona event that’s usually hosted in Nau Bostik.
 It’s a street food festival that has a different theme every single time.